It is a long page. First the color systems, and then the details of RGB below.

 Here's a clarifying idea:

-RGB are darker colors, but they are Additive primaries, because mixing more light becomes lighter.
+RGB seem darker colors, but they are Additive primaries, because mixing more light becomes lighter.

-But CMY are the Subtractive primaries of pigments (paint and ink, and what is not absorbed is seen by reflected light), because mixing them becomes darker (more absorption).
+But CMY are the Subtractive primaries of pigments (reflected light from paint or ink or dye).
+What is not absorbed is seen by reflected light, and mixing them becomes darker (more absorption).
 And if we want that mixed result to be a lighter color, we must start with lighter primaries, i.e., Cyan and Magenta and Yellow.
 Then mixing the primaries can make the lighter colors, and also darker colors (like Blue and Red).
 These two sets (RGB and CMY) are a third of the way around the same color wheel from each other, so the same mixing relations apply.

 Sounds very reasonable.
 But also, Red actually does invert to Cyan, Not the Green as told by RYB.